airyhq/airy/docs/docs/overview/architecture.md

 ## Webhook

-- webhook-publisher - Process conversational data and write in Redis the events to be exposed to external parties.
+- webhook-publisher - Processes conversational data and write in Redis the events to be exposed to external parties.
-- webhook-consumer - Read from Redis and send events to external webhooks
+- webhook-consumer - Reads from Redis and send events to external webhooks

 ## Frontend